Work with multiple Sets

 let produceCat = Category.byName("produce").first()

-// Get sets of related `Product` documents for each category.
+// Get Sets of related `Product` documents for each category.

 let frozenDocs = Product.byCategory(frozenCat)